 Many organizations often still struggle with the basics when it comes to analyzing data.
 For example, getting a report on “Last Month’s Sales by Region” to the appropriate staff in a timely manner with accurate data and data definitions that everyone understands is a challenge for many organizations.
 This hasn’t changed since I’ve been in the BI industry.
 But most now realize that they must do much more with data to outpace their competition and serve their customers better.

-Today we are using data in ways that would have been considered science fiction eight years ago, but the data isn’t always neat and tidy, the value of the data often deteriorates in literally minutes or hours, and there is so much more data!
+Today we are using data in ways that once would have been considered science fiction, but the data isn’t always neat and tidy, the value of the data often deteriorates in literally minutes or hours, and there is so much more data!
 It is a real struggle for every organization to prioritize their analytics needs and execute without over-promising and repeated expensive false starts.

 The reality is BI and IT projects are very different.
 When you approach BI and analytics projects, there are different steps you must take to ensure success.